gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to apply conflict resolution as we can't include the static and shared binaries for a given library at link time.
 - Need to be able to deal with the fact that only position-independent binaries can be linked into position-independent binaries
-    - Make it possible to build a position-independent variant of a static library binary
+    - Make it possible to build a position-independent variant of a static library binary, for those toolchains that don't generate position-independent binaries by default.
-    - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
+    - Add the '-fPIC' flag when compiling position-independent variant of a static library
-    - Change dependency resolution to choose the position-independent variant of a static library when linking into a shared library
+    - Change dependency resolution to choose the position-independent variant of a static library when linking into a shared library, or any other position independent binary.
 - Need a new name for `NativeDependencySet`.
 - Need some way to convert a `NativeDependencySet` to a read-only library.
 - Need to apply a lifecycle to the resolved libs of `CppSourceSet` and `NativeBinary`.